KonouzA/Exploring-Nasa-s-Exoplanet-Habitability/README.md

 * Habitability analysis and visualization

 ### Contributors
-This project was an amazing group effort made my colleages Zeinab and Jannah and I throughout our college semester.
+This project was an amazing group effort made my colleages Zeinab Donia (https://github.com/ZeinabAbdelahadDonia) and Jannah and I throughout our college semester.

 ### Acknowledgments
 NASA Exoplanet Archive